Back to Blog Home

 Generally speaking, social media content comes in three formats: image, video, or text.
 When making content for social media, aim to go beyond the surface level.

-For instance, when posting a picture on social media, consider what the message sent with the image is.
-Think about how the message connects to the image itself, how the viewer can interpret it, and its impact on the viewer.
+For instance, consider what message the image sends when posting a picture on social media.
+Think about how the message connects to the image, how the viewer can interpret it, and its impact on the viewer.

 The message will depend upon the content, the context, the audience, and the broader social attitude and consensus regarding the image in question.

 A message will be multi-layered.
 It is essential to understand that you cannot control the entire message.
-For that reason, you must be aware of the potential implications of your message.
+Therefore, you must be aware of the potential implications of your message.
 In the physical world, the context and space in which a message appears can be controlled and understood to a certain extent.

 In the digital realm, you have no control over the space the audience is in – in fact, everyone is in a different space.
-Their interactions with other messages and images and their personal experiences will guide their interpretation of your message.
+Their interactions with other messages, images, and personal experiences will guide their interpretation of your message.
 Therefore, managing a consistent message throughout the overall campaign is vital.

 You must keep track of your success on social media.
-Determine how and why customers engage with content.
-Then determine how and why certain content gets more traction than others.
+Determine how and why customers engage with manufacturing content.
+Then, determine how and why certain content gets more traction than others.
 Fostering ever more engagement is key to succeeding.

-Create a content calendars and hubs to organize material
+Create content calendars and hubs to organize material

 Right.
 Now is where everything comes together.

 Effective marketers organize content with editorial and content calendars.
-By organizing your posts in advance, you can develop a schedule and release posts and promotions according to a preordained strategy.
+Organizing your posts in advance allows you to develop a schedule and release posts and promotions according to a preordained strategy.
 This pre-planning allows the marketer to control their marketing campaign, catering it for optimal results.

-Social media calendars are ideal for planning, organizing, and releasing social media content.
-For the most part, effective campaigners make use of existing social media calendar software.
-Other campaigners choose to use spreadsheets to plan and then release their posts manually.
+Social media calendars are ideal for planning, organizing, and releasing content.
+For the most part, effective campaigners use existing social media calendar software.
+Other campaigners use spreadsheets to plan and then manually release their posts.

 Social media calendars can help marketing teams, content creators, consultants, and managers stay informed about ongoing promotions, posts, and strategies.
 They can be useful when managing multiple teams, utilizing different media channels, pushing more than one campaign, coordinating departments, or planning future work.

 Manufacturers may be in contact with consumers directly.
-They may also only be in touch with distributors and partners, and the distributors and partners may control much of the marketing and campaigning.
+They may also only be in touch with distributors and partners, who may control much of the marketing and campaigning.
 However, in the digital era, many manufacturers who previously would have allowed distributors to handle outreach have discovered that engaging with consumers can be very beneficial.

 Building a Social Media Calendar for Manufacturing